zettajs/zetta-led-edison-driver/README.md

-#Mock LED Device
+# LED Device for BeagleBone Bonescript

-This is a mock LED device for use in the Zetta platform.
+This is a LED device for use in the Zetta platform on Beaglebone

 ##Installation

-`npm install zetta-mock-led`
+`npm install zetta-led-bonescript-driver`

 ##Usage